-In October of 1973 the world was introduced to a group of teenage friends who after partying in the New Mexico Mountains accidentally run over a child returning home from a friends house.
-Reacting to panic and fear of being arrested the friends leave the scene of the accident and wait to call the authorities till they are miles away from the accident.
+In October of 1973 the world was introduced to a group of teenage friends who after partying in the New Mexico Mountains accidentally ran over a child returning home from a friend’s house.
+Reacting to panic and fear of being arrested, the friends leave the scene of the accident and wait to call the authorities till they are miles away from the accident.

 Unfortunately their poor decision to drive while intoxicated cost the life of the young David Gregg.
 Ten months later the friends begin receiving eerie messages and phone calls.
 Someone knows what they did and they want revenge.

 The novel, which was written by Lois Duncan, targeted young adult readers.